fbpx

 Complementaries

-Itinerary for Peru Food and Faith Pilgrimage Tour
+Itinerary for Peru Food and Faith Pilgrimage Tour - Lima, Cusco & Machu Picchu

-Day 1 Arrive in Lima, Peru
+Day 1 Depart Home - Arrive in Lima, Peru

-Upon arrival in Lima, you will be met by our airport representative and transferred to your hotel.
+peru flag pilgrimage tourUpon arrival in Lima, you will be met by our airport representative and transferred to your hotel.
 You will receive a welcome pack upon arrival at your hotel.
 This includes a hard copy of your itinerary for your trip with local times, maps, recommended shopping and eating, and background information on the sites you will visit.

-This morning we will travel downtown to the heart of the Spanish colonial area where we will have Mass and visit the Church and Convent of Santo Domingo which date back to the end of the 16th century.
+library at Santo Dominigo lima peru pilgrimage tourThis morning we will travel downtown to the heart of the Spanish colonial area where we will have Mass and visit the Church and Convent of Santo Domingo which date back to the end of the 16th century.
 Inside the church are the oldest choir stalls of Lima, the famous statue of the Virgen del Rosario, and the silver urns that contain the relicts of Santa Rosa (the patron saint of Lima) and San Martín de Porres.

-Born in Lima in 1586 St. Rose died when she was only 31 in 1617, but in that short period of time, she lived a life of austerities that seem almost incredible.
+Born in Lima in 1586 St. Rose died when she was only 31 in 1617, but in that short period of time, she lived a life of austerities that seemed almost incredible.
 Rose wanted nothing more than to be a saint, and this, she felt, could most quickly be obtained by suffering in union with the Wounds of Christ.
 Rose became a tertiary of the Order of Preachers (Dominicans) and lived out the end of her days (which were spent in suffering) with the refrain, “Lord, increase my sufferings, and with them increase Thy Love in my heart.”

 There was no question that she was a saint, and upon her death in 1617, the entire city of Lima lamented the loss of their beloved Rose.
 Canonized by Pope Clement X in 1671, she is the first native-born American saint.

 Like St. Rose, St. Martin de Porres was born in Lima, Peru, in 1579, and, like Rose, was a lay member of the Dominican Order.
 Along with St. Rose, he was confirmed in the faith by Lima’s archbishop, St. Turibius.
-He was tireless in his care of the sick and poor throughout Lima, and also established a children’s hospital — a true novelty at the time — as well as an orphanage.
+He was tireless in his care of the sick and poor throughout Lima and also established a children’s hospital — a true novelty at the time — as well as an orphanage.
 Of African descent himself, St. Martin attended to the slaves who had been brought to Spanish Peru from Africa.
 In addition to his works of mercy, St. Martin was also a miracle worker who could increase the amount of food to be distributed among the poor.

 When he died in 1639, the noblemen of Peru and high-ranking clerics carried the body of this Dominican lay brother to the grave.
 He was canonized just before the opening of the Second Vatican Council by Pope St. John XXIII in 1962.